privacysandbox/protected-auction-key-value-service/docs/data_loading/data_format_specification.md

 -   [Java example](https://github.com/privacysandbox/protected-auction-key-value-service/issues/39):
     This is not maintained by the dev team and may be out of date.

+For snapshots files, specifying Avro metadata is required.
+Avro's native metadata is part of the Avro file header.
+Snapshot metadata must be a serialized [metadata proto](/public/data_loading/riegeli_metadata.proto) saved to the Avro native metadata property `ad_retrieval.file_metadata`.

 #### Riegeli

 The system also supports [Riegeli](https://github.com/google/riegeli).
 Similarly each file contains